aqiu384/p5r-walkthrough/src/how-to-use.md

 * Unlock all trophies
 * Unlock all NG Thieves Den awards
 * Free up as much time as possible for endgame experiments
+* Activities you must do to adhere to the Normal Route schedule are labeled with **[Normal Route]**

+#### Battle Route Walkthrough
+* Same goals as Normal Route with additional battle benefits
+* Quickly rank up Technical Lv. through billiards
+* Quickly rank up Baton Pass through darts
+* Delay Devil progression in order to see Empress Hangout Asakusa on 11/6
+* Activities you must do to adhere to the Battle Route schedule are labeled with **[Battle Route]**

+#### Settings Used to Make This Walkthrough
+* Normal Difficulty
+* All free DLC downloaded
+* No SP items used
+* No DLC personas used during battle

 #### Fusion Calculator
 * https://aqiu384.github.io/megaten-fusion-tool/p5r/personas